hymnsrepo/hymnsrepo-site/_hymns/how-i-rejoiced-when-i-heard-them-say.md

 ---
-title: "How I rejoiced when I heard them say"
+title: How I rejoiced when I heard them say
+subtitle: Aniceto Nazareth
 ---

 **How I rejoiced when I heard them say -